St. Jude Children's Research Hospital: Funding

 St. Jude Children's Research Hospital and American Lebanese Syrian Associated Charities (ALSAC) are both nonprofits.
 From 2000 to 2005, 83.7% of the funds received by St. Jude went to operation or investments.
 From 2002 to 2004, 47% of program expenses went to patient care and 41% to research.
-According to the hospital's own statements, in 2012, 81 cents of every dollar donated to St. Jude went directly to its research and treatment.
 In 2019, ALSAC raised $1.9 billion from donations, of which $975 million (51%) went to St. Jude.
 The rest of the funds were either spent on functional expenses for ALSAC or added to their fund balance, which totaled $5.7 billion at the end of 2019.
-In 2020, ALSAC raised $2.4 billion, of which $2 billion were from donations and contributions (84%). $997 million (42%) of this went to St. Jude.
+In 2020, ALSAC raised $2.4 billion, of which $2 billion was from donations and contributions (84%). $997 million (42%) of this went to St. Jude.
 At the end of 2020, St. Jude's fund balance was $8.03 billion.
-74% percent of St. Jude's total budget comes from donations, and the hospital costs about $1.7 million per day to run.
+74% of St. Jude's total budget comes from donations, and the hospital costs about $1.7 million per day to run.

 Criticism of fundraising approach

-A 2021 report by ProPublica has accused the hospital of undue hoarding of its donor funds, pointing to its reserves of $5.2 billion, representing over four years of expenses, and of aggressively pursuing donations, including through litigation, to the detriment of other cancer research charities.
-St. Jude, which ranked 10th amongst the U.S. News and World Report’s 2020 ranking of the best U.S pediatric cancer hospitals, collected more donations than all 9 of the hospitals ranking ahead of it put together.
+A 2021 report by ProPublica criticized St. Jude's accumulation of donor funds, noting that the hospital held reserves of approximately $5.2 billion, equivalent to more than four years of expenses.
+The reports also alleged that the hospital pursued donations through litigation and raised more donations than the nine higher-ranked hospitals combined.
+The hospital's website states that 82% of all dollars received go to support patient care, research, and future needs.
 ProPublica reported that about 50% of the funds raised went to patient care or research, with 30% of the remaining funds raised being spent on fundraising and 20% going to their reserves.
-The hospital’s website states that 82% of all dollars received go to support patient care, research, and future needs.
-As of 2023, Charity Navigator gave St. Jude a score of 99 for Accountability & Finance, earning the hospital a four-star rating.